Empowering Tomorrow’s Health Leaders: A Pathway to Becoming an RDN

 FAQs

-The perquisite courses we require are listed on our website.
+The prerequisite courses we require are listed on our website.
 If you completed a Didactic Program in Dietetics (DPD), you do not need to complete additional prerequisite courses.
 If you did not complete a DPD check the list of prerequisite courses in the Admissions tab.
 You can compare your transcript to this list.

 You need a Bachelor’s degree to apply.
 Both degrees are acceptable as long as you have completed a DPD or the required prerequisite courses listed in the Admissions tab.